infotus/mobile-app-docs/docs/technical.md

 5. Push notifications are handled by Firebase.

-6. Realtime messages are handled by Firebase.
+6. Real-time messages are handled by Firebase.

 7. User Daily Login informations are handled by Firebase, all information mobile application usage related only.

 8. New User registration can be done webview only.

-9. Webview datas are handled by AWS.
+9. Webview datas are handled by AWS

-10.
+10. In app purchase system is implemented the mobile application only

 ## Key Features